HomeLeader StoriesOlia Gurnani and the Art of Modern Welcome

 As she traveled from East to Europe, she paid attention to detail with almost cinematic focus.
 The way tea was poured.
 The pacing of a meal.
 The quiet choreography between staff.
 She understood that experience is built from layers, and that beauty is not excess.
 It is harmony.

 When she returned from her travels, she could not ignore what she had absorbed.
 She began developing her first experiential lifestyle brand.
-The project remained pre launch, yet the lesson stayed with her.
+The project remained pre-launch, yet the lesson stayed with her.
 Momentum matters.
 Timing matters.
 And sometimes growth requires letting go.

-A deeper turning point arrived when Olia realized she no longer wanted to remain behind the brand.
+A deeper turning point arrived when Olia realized she no longer wanted to remain behind the brands.
 In earlier projects, the concept stood at the front while she worked in the background.
 Over time, that arrangement felt incomplete.

 She did not only want to design the room.
 She wanted to hold it.